Oxfam humanitarian staff talking to Abdalla Dullow, who was forced to flee his home after a flood, Kenya. Photo: Peter Irungu/Oxfam

 As climate-related disasters, protracted conflicts and crises increase in the world, more and more people are forced into vulnerability, poverty and displacement.
 Their lives are being disrupted through no fault of their own, and those who are already most vulnerable are hit hardest.
 Oxfam's disaster relief saves lives and is a vital part of the drive for a fairer and more equal world.

-In crises, wars and disasters, our experienced disaster response teams save lives and help people regain their livelihoods.
+During crises, wars and disasters, our experienced disaster response teams save lives and support people to regain their livelihoods.
 We are are known for our ability to shelter, food and shelter for those affected, and we are world leaders in water and sanitation.
 When disaster strikes, we are quickly on the ground andthe acute phase is over, we are there to support people, so they can rebuild their lives.

 Your support can save lives!